gaggle/pairedmq/README.md

 And it's pretty easy to do:

-First of all it's necessary to install ZMQ into Maya.
+First of all it's necessary to install ZMQ into Maya (It's the underlying communication library through which client and server talks together).
 [This page has precompiled zip files specifically made for Maya][mayabinaries].
 Download the file matching your Maya version and extract it into `<maya version>/Python/Lib/site-packages`.